Goldenhorse: Singles

+"—" denotes a recording that did not chart or was not released in that territory.

 Awards and nominations

 In 2003, the single "Maybe Tomorrow" was awarded an APRA Silver Scroll Award for Most Performed New Zealand Work.

 In 2005 and 2008, Maddock was nominated for an APRA Silver Scroll Award for his songwriting on the singles "Out of the Moon" from the album of the same name, and "Say My Name" from Reporter.